DanielB59/DnS-IR-System/README.md

 if you press on the open button so we will open the file.

-## bouns we did -
+## bonus we did -

 soundex - word relation by sound.

-example - we have word seimler on sound them equel.
+example - we have word seemlier on sound them equal.

 stemming - find a root of word.

-firest we do stemming and after soundex.
+first we do stemming and after soundex.